 - Puppy-proof your workspace

-Once you've got the A-OK, take a good look around and remove items that can be harmful to your dog: plants, cords, wires, etc.
+Take a good look around and remove items that can be harmful to your dog: plants, cords, wires, etc.

 - Bathe and groom your dog